bisqwit/satisfactory_smartsplit/README.md

 whose splitter source code I read for ideas.
 His splitter has more features (such as taking into account different tool belt speeds), but my tool produces chains with fewer nodes.

+OpenAI’s ChatGPT was used to write portions of the code.